 If you find yourself often being disqualified, or receiving surveys that are low paying, you’re probably not in the best demographic for that particular site.
 Instead of being frustrated, just move on.
 There’s a bevy of sites out there that are happy to pay for your input, finding the right one is the key.

-Many survey programs advertise that they pay $75 or more for a five-minute survey; this is simply false.
+Many survey sites advertise that they pay $75 or more for a five-minute survey; this is simply false.
 As with all things in life, if it sounds too good to be true it probably is.
 Shady operations like this are usually just after your information to peddle to unscrupulous marketers, or even worse phishing scams and the like.

 3. DON’T pay for anything in hopes of larger reward